 It’s the rite of passage of many agricultural summer students across the world: applying experimental treatments to field plots using a research sprayer.
+(Mine happened in 1984 with the expert instruction of Alvin Iverson at the University of Manitoba.)
 The results of these experiments may be the basis of new product use registrations, or provide clues into future scientific studies.
 Needless to say, the application method needs to be bullet proof to ensure the results are reliable.
 Here are a few guidelines, starting with these…

 - When assembling a hand-held boom, ensure the threads are properly sealed using Teflon tape.
 More or less tape can be used to create a snug fit at the right part of the thread rotation.

 2. Choose nozzle bodies with diaphragm shutoff valves.
 These valves stop flow below 10 psi and prevent dripping of the nozzles after shutoff, without pressure drop during operation.

 3. Avoid the use of older style “check-valve strainers”.
 Although these also prevent drips, they create a pressure loss of about 5 psi which creates problems when needing to ensure precise pressures.